-Mr. DeMott has more than 25 years of experience in the investment community, having worked as an analyst and portfolio manager at leading brokerage firms and investment management firms.
-He has also served on the boards of several companies.
+Mr. DeMott has more than 30 years of experience in the investment community, having worked as a research analyst and portfolio manager at investment banks, hedge funds and venture capital funds.
+He has served on the boards of several public companies, and chaired a variety of board committees.
 He is a long-time operator and investor in the media, sports and entertainment industries.
 He is the co-founder of Raptor Ventures I LP, where he has been a General Partner since February 2011.
-In addition, Mr. DeMott is a member of the Board of Directors of Proper (where he also serves as executive Chairman), Hi.Fi, SecurityPoint Media, Australis and Ticket Evolution.
-He also serves as founder and managing partner for Hamerle Investments, a family investment company.
-Prior to co-founding Raptor Ventures, Mr. DeMott served on the Board of Directors of Pandora Media, Inc. from 2006 through 2011.
-Earlier, he served as senior analyst at Knighthead Capital Management, analyst at King Street Capital Management, portfolio manager at Bourgeon Capital Management and managing member and founder at Gothic Capital Management.
-During this 16year period, Mr. DeMott focused on finding, fostering and investing in disruptive technology companies.
+In addition, Mr. DeMott is a member of the Board of Directors of Temerity Media d/b/a Proper (where he was the co-founder and also serves as CEO), Achari VenturesHolding Corp (AVHIU - where he chairs the audit committee), SecurityPoint Media, Kinslips and Ticket Evolution.
+He also serves as founder and managing partner for Harmerle Investments, a family investment company.
+Prior to co-founding

+Raptor Ventures, Mr. DeMott served on the Board of Directors of Pandora Media, Inc. from 2006 through 2011.
+Earlier, he served as senior analyst at Knighthead Capital Management, an analyst at King Street Capital Management, portfolio manager at Bourgeon Capital Management and managing member and founder at Gothic Capital Management.
+Mr. DeMott focused on finding, fostering and investing in disruptive technology companies.
 He previously spent nine years at First Boston (now Credit Suisse), where he was a director in the equity research division specializing in radio, TV, outdoor advertising and cell towers.
-Mr. DeMott is the founder and Executive Chairman of Temerity Media Inc. d/b/a Proper.
-He earned a Bachelor of Arts degree in economics from Princeton University in 1988 and an MBA in finance from New York University in 1991.
+He earned a Bachelor of Arts degree in economics from Princeton University in 1988 and a Master of Business Administration in finance from New York University in 1991.
 We believe that Mr. DeMott's business management and financial experience and knowledge, including his deep understanding of the financial markets and his experience in starting and operating various companies, qualify him well to serve as a member of our Board and our committees.